gnuh202/ESP32_thingsboard/README.md

    * `Login in ThingsBoard CE/PE as tenant` --> `Devices` --> Click on *my device* --> `Attributes`  --> `Client Attributes` --> Check out the latest client attributes.
 Your can find `humidity` and `temprature`.
 Their values change over time.

-## Troubleshooting

-For any technical queries, please open an [issue](https://github.com/liang-zhu-zi/esp32-thingsboard-mqtt-client/issues) on GitHub.
-We will get back to you soon.